 “What was the meaning of that, do you think, Bailey?
 Comparing me to Sherlock Holmes, really!”
 Roderick Steen scoffed.
 “I cannot understand the comparison.
 Was the implication that I am an alcoholic?
 That I have a predilection for narcotics?
 Or was there an accusation of homosexual tendencies?”

-Roderick was standing before a canvas, making long brushstrokes in light colors and occasionally pausing to gander at his subject.
+Roderick stood before a canvas, making long brushstrokes in light colors and occasionally pausing to gander at his subject.
 Rémy was handsome, fair of skin and hair, thin but tall.
 He was also naked, as was Roderick, with the exception of his painter’s smock.

 Rémy gave him a strange look.
 “Do you and Bailey often discuss literature?” he asked.
 His accent was thick, but his command of English was strong.
 “I’m sorry, by the way.
 I only meant that you are perceptive, like Holmes in the stories.
 I meant it as a compliment.”

-Bailey, meanwhile, tilted his head, quizzically, to one side, listening to the conversation but not participating in it.

-“Constantly,” Roderick answered, answering the question and disregarding the apology.
-“Now, hold still.
+Roderick answered the question, disregarding his apology.
+“Constantly.
+Now, hold still.
 It’s difficult enough to capture your face without you moving about.”

 He tore his eyes from his subject for a moment to notice the sardonic expression on Bailey’s face.